 This Plan calls for the installation of sidewalks across the City to fill in the gaps and complete the pedestrian network.
 A comprehensive and connected network assists people in getting all the way from their front door to their intended destination.
 Sidewalks should be at least 5 feet wide in residential areas and 10 feet wide in commercial areas.
+As per the Americans with Disabilities Act (ADA), sidewalks must maintain an accessible pedestrian route with the appropriate width, slope, and surface.
 Sidewalks that connect to parks, schools, and libraries in residential areas may need wider sidewalks to accommodate and encourage greater demand.
 Sidewalks should also accommodate 4 feet of clear path around obstructions such as telephone poles and utility boxes.
 Missing sidewalks recommended for installation are shown on the following page.